 Many cases of shoulder dysfunction also present with neck and thoracic spine stiffness, plus shoulder blades that move either too much or are rigid with poor alignment, leaving your shoulder joint trying to stabilize your arm while also letting it take all of a load while moving.
 When your shoulder blade is in a sub-optimal position, those infamous stabilizing rotator cuffs can cause pain around the shoulder, or pull the roof of your shoulder down causing a grinding or impinged pain in it.

 So stand up, walk to a mirror and let’s look at what’s happening.

 Looking side-on; do your shoulders round forward, do your shoulder blades sit high or stick out?

 Front on; raise your arms, shoulder-width apart, slowly up in front of you.

 Do they move painfully, stiffly or differently to each other?
 Now do the same out wide at your sides.

 Is your neck sitting crookedly or head pushing out forward?

 Stretch out the front of your chest against a doorway or wall – feeling tight?

 If you answered yes to any of these then here’s where to start.

-Loosen your neck, upper shoulder and chest muscles, mobilise thoracic spine joints, do some rotator cuff activations drills, adding mid back strength exercises like rows, face pulls, and scapular presses.
-Better still; get an individualised management program, so your shoulders will feel better sooner.
+Loosen your neck, upper shoulder, and chest muscles, mobilize thoracic spine joints, do some rotator cuff activations drills, adding mid-back strength exercises like rows, face pulls, and scapular presses.
+Better still; get an individualized management program, so your shoulders will feel better sooner.